jlouis/enacl/README.md

-# Erlang bindings for NaCl
+# Erlang bindings for NaCl/libsodium

+This library provides bindings for the libsodium cryptographic library for Erlang.
+Originally called NaCl by Bernstein, Lange and Schwabe[0], Frank Denis took the source and made it far more portable in the libsodium library.
+The enacl project is somewhat misnamed, as it uses libsodium as the underlying driver.

-This library provides bindings for the NaCl cryptographic library for Erlang.
-Several such libraries exist, but this one is a re-write with a number of different requirements, and foci:
+Several Erlang ports of NaCl/libsodium exists, but this one is a rewrite with the following foci:

-### INSTALL/Requirements:
+## INSTALL/Requirements:

 * Erlang/OTP 17.3.
 This library *needs* the newest dirty scheduler implementation.
+The library relies on dirty scheduler support in order to handle long-running cryptography jobs, by moving them off the main Erlang scheduler and letting the dirty schedulers handle the work.
+This keeps the Erlang VM responsive.
-* *Requires* the libsodium library. *Note:* libsodium is not packaged in Debian/Ubuntu by default.
+* *Requires* the libsodium library, and at least in version 1.0.3. *Note:* libsodium is not packaged in Debian/Ubuntu by default.
 You need to use something to handle the installation for you.
 E.g., `checkinstall` or `stow` are good tools for this.
 For other systems, consult your package manager on how to install the package.
 Make sure you also get "development" packages containing the header file `libsodium.h`.

 To build the software execute: